 After steaming, you’ll see some water left in the wok.
 Don’t throw it away.
 Containing juice from the chicken, it can be used as a flavourful stock (e.g. for making Wonton Soup).
 Or, if it’s concentrated enough and turns into jelly once cooled, you can mix it into the filling for Soup Dumplings (XLB).

 Next step is to season and colour the cooked chicken with a thick sauce.
 Mix light soy sauce, dark soy sauce, oyster sauce and honey (1 teaspoon of each would be enough).
 Once the chicken has been cooled down for 5 minutes or so, evenly brush a thin layer of the mixture all over the chicken.
 Now you’re ready to start the final task: smoking.

 Smoke the chicken with tea, sugar & rice

 I assume this is the part that you’re the least familiar with.
 But don’t worry!
 It’s an easy-peasy task following these procedures:

 - Lay a piece of aluminium foil in the wok (cleaned and dried).
-Mix 2 tbsp of brown sugar (or white sugar), 1 tbsp of loose tea leaves (any type) and 4 tbsp of uncooked rice on top of the foil.
+Mix 2 tablespoon of brown sugar (or white sugar), 1 tablespoon of loose tea leaves (any type) and 4 tablespoon of uncooked rice on top of the foil.
 Turn on the heat to medium-high.